 - A/B test double and single opt-in to see which perform best

 Double opt-in email marketing may seem quite straightforward but a surprising number of things can go wrong.
 There are more moving parts than you probably imagine, so invest some time into optimizing the steps and there’s less chance that these parts will malfunction.

 Think of your double opt-in email lists for sale funnel where you’re taking people on a sales journey step by step.
 Optimize each of the following:

 And don’t forget to give users the options to unsubscribe - this still applies even though they’ve opted in twice.
 Once you’re up and running, it’s time to test.
 As well as testing single versus double opt-ins, test whether you get better results asking for email address only or name/email address.
 In general, gathering names is preferable as it provides more information to you and demonstrates more user intent to buy because they’ve agreed to provide extra personal detail to you.
 Compare the cost of the list per month from your email service provider against the profit it generates for you.
 This dollar value (ROI) is the most important indicator of success, though open rates and click-through rates also provide good info on engagement.

 To double up or not to double up?

 I’d be really surprised if you don’t end up with a cleaner, more engaged, hungrier list of prospective customers if you run fully optimized double opt-in email marketing campaigns.
 Some marketers even believe that the use of single opt-ins may be outlawed in the near future as the authorities clamp down on spam.
 Stay clear of the spam folder with Voila Norbert’s email verifying tool.
 These are all pretty good reasons to start experimenting with double opt-ins right now.
-Fine tune your strategy and the results will come.
+Fine-tune your strategy and the results will come.
 If you want to get started, most good email marketing solutions offer the double opt-in option now.
-And here’s a useful step-by-step guide on how to set up a double opt-in for ecommerce businesses.
+And here’s a useful step-by-step guide on how to create an opt-in email list for eCommerce businesses.